 Attend Our Informational Meetings

-can talk to other patients about their experiences.
+to other patients about their experiences.

 Weight Loss Symposium meetings are held on the first Wednesday of each month from 7 p.m. - 9 p.m.
 The

 symposium meetings take place in the Braun Auditorium on the Huntington

 You’ll discuss issues relating to eating, wellness, relationships,